Tysvær (village)

-Tysvær or Tysværvåg is a village in Tysvær municipality in Rogaland county, Norway.
+Tysvær is a village in Tysvær Municipality in Rogaland county, Norway.
 The village is located at the end of the small Tysværvågen bay, about 2 km off of the European route E39 highway.
 The nearby village of Susort lies about 8 km south of the village of Tysvær, the municipal centre of Aksdal lies about 12 km to the north, and the village of Hervik lies about 7 km to the east.
 Tysvær Church is located in the village, serving the southwest portion of the municipality.